kraiwith/react-auth-demo/README.md

+# Introduce

+This project is created as a demo template for a back-office or dashboard interface.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.